imvishal09/Neo4j-Project/README.md

 ## Disclaimer
 This project is for academic purposes and demonstrates tools and techniques for graph-based data analysis.
-Data used in this project is a simplified representation and pleae do not use the same content.
+Data used in this project is a simplified representation and not intended for real-world use.